Upper Mustang Motorbike Tour - 11 Days Itinerary and Costs

 What is included in the deposit and payment terms?

 To confirm your spot, a non-refundable advance deposit (usually 10% of the total cost) is required.
-This deposit is immediately utilized to secure your restricted area permits, motorbike reservations, and domestic flights (if applicable).
+This deposit is immediately used to secure your restricted area permits, motorbike reservations, and domestic flights (if applicable).
 The remaining balance can be paid upon your arrival in Kathmandu.

 What is your cancellation policy for this specific restricted-area tour?